MonadAI-xyz/monetai/README.md

 # monetai
-The MonadAI DeFi Agent is an on-chain AI trading and risk management assistant on Monad, offering real-time market analysis, automated strategies, and portfolio optimization for efficient DeFi interactions.
+The MonetAI DeFi Agent is an on-chain AI trading and risk management assistant on Monad, offering real-time market analysis, automated strategies, and portfolio optimization for efficient DeFi interactions.